dojo/docs/dojo/place.rst

 The function takes up to three arguments:

 .. code-block :: javascript
+  :linenose:

   dojo.place(node, refNode, pos);

-Here is the definition of arguments:

 node
-  Can be a string or a DOM node.
-If it is a string starting with "<", it is assumed to be an HTML fragment, which will be instantiated.
+  Can be a String or a DOM node.
+If it is a string starting with "<", it is assumed to be an HTML fragment, which will be created.
 Otherwise it is assumed to be an id of a DOM node.

-  Notes:
+  Note:

   - An HTML fragment can have more than one top node.
   - In the case of an invalid HTML fragment the result of instantiation is undefined.
   - When instantiating an HTML fragment the owner document of the reference node is used.